 Business Risk The Banking sector asset base increased by LKR 2.3tn in CY21 recording a y-o-y growth of 15.4% compared to 17.1% growth in CY20.
 With the sudden rise of the policy rate in CY22, the banking industry's spreads have deteriorated and NPAs have increased.
 This situation is expected to persist till mid of CY23 when interest rates may start coming down.
-In comparison to all commercial banks, NSB is considered a large-sized bank, holding just 8.3% of the total assets of the banking sector deposits for 9MCY22.
+In comparison to all commercial banks, NSB is considered a large-sized bank, holding just 8.3% of the total assets of the banking sector.
+NSB holds 9.98% of the shares out of the banking sector deposits for 9MCY22.
 The total asset base of the Bank grew by 1.9% in 9MCY22 against the asset base of LKR 1.57tn in CY21, which was mainly due to the growth in customers' deposits.
 The Bank's spread in 9MCY22 reduced to 1.8% from 3.7% in CY21.
 The yield on advances reduced to 8.38% in 9MCY22 whereas the cost of deposits also reduced to 6.6%.
 The CBSL reduced policy rates in CY20 and CY21 to tackle the macroeconomic challenges.
 However, in Apr-22 the policy rates were bumped up by 700bps, affecting the spreads.
 By 9MCY22 the Bank's average spread reduced to 1.8%.
 Non-interest income specifically the fee and commission income witnessed an increase of 12.5% (CY21: LKR 3.05bn, CY20: LKR 2.7bn).
 Non-interest income specifically the fee and commission income witnessed an increase of 12.5% (CY21: LKR 3.05bn, CY20: LKR 2.7bn).
-Non-interest income specifically the fee and commission increase of 12.5% (CY21: LKR 3.05bn, CY20: LKR 2.7bn).
-The Bank has been prudent in its provisioning, given the macro-economic challenges, and therefore, has increased its impairment provisioning up to 153.1% in 9MCY22 (Profit before income tax and provisioning in 9MCY22: LKR 12.1bn, CY21: LKR 30.7bn, CY20: LKR 20.5bn).
+The Bank has been prudent in its provisioning, given the macro-economic challenges, and therefore, has increased its impairment provisioning up to 153.1% in 9MCY22 (Profit before income tax and provisioning in 9MCY22: LKR 12.1bn, CY21: LKR 32.7bn, CY20: LKR 20.5bn).
 Despite the decrease in spread and increase in the provisioning expense, the Bank expects to close the CY22 in profit with profit at 9MCY22 standing at LKR 3.2 bn (CY21: 22.1bn).
 NSB is focusing on growing the deposit base to LKR.2tn by CY24 alongside the retail credit portfolio being increased up to LKR 700bn.
-The Bank intends to
+The Bank intends to focus on providing superior banking solutions to its cli